Cubical setting for discrete homotopy theory, revisited: Consequences

-gives a factorization of the diagonal map $\gnerve G \to \gnerve G \times \gnerve G$ as a weak equivalence followed by a fibration. \end{lemma} \begin{proof} As the nerve preserves finite products by \cref{thm:nerve_fin_lim}, the diagonal map $G \to G \times G$ is sent to the diagonal map $\gnerve G \to \gnerve G \times \gnerve G$.
-The map $G \ito PG$ is sent to the pre-composition map $\degen{*}{1} \from \gnerve G \ito \rhom(\cube{1}, \gnerve G)$, whereas the map $PG \to G \times G$ is sent to the map $(\face{*}{1,0}, \face{*}{1,1}) \from \rhom(\cube{1}, \gnerve G) \to \gnerve G \times \gnerve G$. \cite[Prop.~2.21]{carranza-kapulkin:homotopy-cubical} shows this is exactly the factorization of the diagonal map in the fibration category structure on $\Kan$. \end{proof} \begin{proof}[Proof of \cref{thm:fibcat}] Both the two-out-of-six property for weak equivalences and closure of acyclic fibrations under isomorphisms follow from \cref{thm:kan_fib}.
-Pullbacks exist as $\Graph$ is complete.
-They preserve (acyclic) fibrations by \cref{thm:nerve_fin_lim}. \cref{thm:main} shows that the nerve of every graph is a Kan complex.
-Factorization of the diagonal map is shown in \cref{thm:graph_fib_diag}, and this gives the factorization of an arbitrary map via \cite[Factorization lemma]{brown}. \end{proof} By definition, the nerve functor $\gnerve \from \Graph \to \cSet$ reflects (and preserves) fibrations.
-We have that it reflects weak equivalences as well. \begin{proposition} The nerve functor $\gnerve \from \Graph \to \cSet$ reflects weak equivalences.
-That is, given a map $f \from G \to H$, if $\gnerve f \from \gnerve G \to \gnerve H$ is a weak equivalence then $f$ is a weak equivalence. \end{proposition} \begin{proof} Follows from \cref{thm:a_eq_cset_pi} and \cite[Thm.~4.10]{carranza-kapulkin:homotopy-cubical}. \end{proof} As the nerve functor preserves finite limits, it is straightforward to show it is exact. \begin{proposition} The nerve functor $\gnerve \from \Graph \to \cSet$ is exact. \end{proposition} \begin{proof} The nerve functor preserves fibrations and acyclic fibrations by definition and by \cref{thm:nerve_we_create}, respectively. \cref{thm:nerve_fin_lim} shows that it preserves all finite limits. \end{proof} From this, we have that \begin{proposition} The square
+in $\Graph$ by the realization-nerve adjunction. \end{proof} By definition, the nerve functor $\gnerve \from \Graph \to \cSet$ reflects (and preserves) fibrations.
+We show that it reflects weak equivalences as well. \begin{proposition} The nerve functor $\gnerve \from \Graph \to \cSet$ reflects weak equivalences.
+That is, given a map $f \from G \to H$, if $\gnerve f \from \gnerve G \to \gnerve H$ is a weak equivalence then $f$ is a weak equivalence. \end{proposition} \begin{proof} Follows from \cref{thm:a_eq_cset_pi} and \cite[Thm.~4.7]{carranza-kapulkin:homotopy-cubical}. \end{proof} As the nerve functor preserves finite limits, it is straightforward to show it is exact. \begin{proposition} The nerve functor $\gnerve \from \Graph \to \cSet$ is exact. \end{proposition} \begin{proof} The nerve functor preserves fibrations and acyclic fibrations by definition and by \cref{thm:nerve_we_create}, respectively. \cref{thm:nerve_fin_lim} shows that it preserves all finite limits. \end{proof}

+A consequence of \cref{thm:nerve_exact} is that \emph{fibration sequences} induce a long exact sequence of homotopy groups. \begin{theorem} Let $f \from (G, v) \to (H, w)$ be a fibration between pointed graphs and $(F, v)$ be the fiber of $f$ over $w$, i.e.~the pullback